UtrechtUniversity/irods-uu-microservices/README.md

 # iRODS UU Microservices
-Miscellaneous iRODS microservices developed or modified by Utrecht university.
+Miscellaneous iRODS microservices developed or modified by Utrecht University.

 ## Included microservices
-Developed at the UU:
+Developed at Utrecht University:
   * msiGetDataCiteDOI: API call to retrieve record of a DOI from DataCite
   * msiRegisterDataCiteDOI: API call to register a DOI with metadata or to mint a DOI
   * msiStrToUpper: Returns an uppercase string